GrygrFlzr/are-we-there-yet/README.md

 ### Deploying to Netlify

-**Currently broken**, please use another deployment method for now.

 1. Fork this repository.
 2. [Login to Netlify](https://app.netlify.com/signup).
 GitHub, GitLab, Bitbucket, and plain e-mail are all supported.
 3. Under project type, select **Web Application** and **Get started**.